dros74/freecodecamp/README.md

 # freecodecamp
-support for the freecodecamp cerification exercices
+support for the freecodecamp certifications' exercices